 Immunodeficiency disorders due to a disease.

-When the body has difficulty producing a correct immune response, the person is at risk of being in an immunosuppressed state because of an infection or disease, such as that caused by HIV, or as a result of drug or radiation treatment.
+When the body has difficulty producing a correct immune response, the person is at risk of being in an immunosuppressed state because of an infection or disease, such as that caused by HIV or due to drug or radiation treatment.

 Immunodeficiency disorders prevent your body from fighting infections and diseases.
 This type of disorder facilitates the detection of viruses and bacterial infections.

 Immunodeficiency disorders are congenital or acquired.
-A congenital or primary disorder is that with which the person is born.
-Acquired or secondary disorders that appear later in life.
-Acquired disorders are more common than congenital disorders.
+A genetic or primary disorder is that with which the person is born.
+Acquired or secondary infections that appear later in life.
+Acquired diseases are more common than congenital disorders.